taocpp/taopq/doc/README.md

 };
 ```

-which is defined in `tao::postgres::transaction`.
+which is defined in `tao::pq::transaction`.

 Regular transactions need to be committed (or rolled back), call `tr->commit()` or `tr->rollback()` explicitly.
 If a transaction is not explicitly committed or rolled back, the destructor will implicitly roll back the transaction.